Yanuarpr/Immutable-Passport-Integration-Guide/README.md

 ## Step 6: Initiating a Transaction
   To initiate a transaction using Immutable Passport, you can create a route that interacts with the Immutable X blockchain.
 This can include sending assets, obtaining a transaction hash, and more.

-javascript
-Copy code
      app.get('/initiate-transaction', (req, res) => {
          // Your transaction logic here
      });

-Step 7: Start the Application
+## Step 7: Start the Application
-Finally, start your Express server:
+  Finally, start your Express server: node index.js

-bash
-Copy code
-node index.js
  Your application is now integrated with Immutable Passport!
 Users can log in, log out, and initiate transactions securely.

-Feel free to expand on these steps and include additional information and code snippets as needed in your GitHub repository.
-You can also include sample app files for a more hands-on experience.
-Once your guide is ready, upload it to a public GitHub repository and share the link for easy access to the complete guide and source code.

-css
-Copy code

-Make sure to provide detailed code examples and explanations in your actual guide, along with any necessary code files and a sample app to demonstrate the integration process.